 Secondly, these kinds of piercings have very long healing periods because this tissue heals itself from the outside in, meaning the outer layers might appear healed but the inner layers might still be raw and sore.
 Because the piercing looks fine, many people assume after a few weeks that the piercing is fully healed, but it isn't.
-This can lead to difficulties healing and even infections.
+This can lead to difficulties in healing and even infections.

 Other things to consider are infections, which are rarely serious, but the Mayo Clinic estimates that 30% of piercings result in a treatable bacterial infection.
 Because cartilage doesn't have its own blood supply, it is more prone to infection than other kinds of piercings, and antibiotics won't help you because there's no blood to transport the medication.

 How to Care for a Piercing

-Don't touch!
+- Don't touch!
 As with all piercings, cartilage piercings should be touched as little as possible since your hands carry bacteria and may cause infection.
 Contact with any substances (body fluids, moisture, makeup, body sprays, etc.) should be avoided.

-Don't twist the jewelry either, since it can tear the fistula (the healing skin) and cause scarring, make it harder to heal, and sometimes even cause a rejection of the piercing.
+- Don't twist the jewelry either, since it can tear the fistula (the healing skin) and cause scarring, make it harder to heal, and sometimes even cause a rejection of the piercing.

-Keep it clean, but don't pick!
+- Keep it clean, but don't pick!
 You'll just get bacteria into the wound.
 The crust that forms is a normal part of the healing process.

-To clean: When you're in the shower, let the warm water wash over the piercing.
+When you're in the shower, let the warm water wash over the piercing.
 You can also douse the area with a sterile saline solution (the same stuff you use to clean contacts: You can make your own saline by adding 1/4 teaspoon of non-iodized salt to a cup of warm water).

 How Long Does It Take to Heal?